Politics: How young is too young?

 “I would talk about [politics] as it comes up in real life or in the news or in school,” said Chan.
 “I would also give my kids space to share their thoughts and what they are hearing from friends, media, etc. Then as a parent, I would share my own view, explain it to them and let them know it would mean a lot to me if they adopt my view… if it’s something important to me.”

 While Congressmen have the authority to make legislative decisions, citizens retain the right to make their voice heard through peaceful protest, a right guaranteed by the First Amendment.
 Any citizen, regardless of race, gender or age, is guaranteed this crucial right, including children.
 In this day and age, it is especially important for children to become politically active, in order for them to find their voice and express it.

-Diana is a sophomore at Lynbrook High School and a staff writer for the Epic.
-She enjoys going on long-distance runs with her friends, preferably if there...
+Diana is a junior at Lynbrook High School and one of the web editors for the Epic.
+She enjoys going on long-distance runs with her friends, preferably...